Tikzz/steam-bulk-messenger/README.md

 ## Usage
 Edit `config.json` to add your steam credentials.
 Start the program, you will need to provide the SteamGuard token in each run.
-For the first run choose to generate a `friends.json` file.
+As your first run choose the option to generate a `friends.json` file.
 Go through your friend list answering `y/n` if you want to include specific people or not as destination for your chat messages.
-Optionally, add comma separated tags.
+Optionally, add comma separated tags to them.

-Your generated friends.json should look like this:
+Now open `friends.json` in a text editor.
+Your file should look like this:

 ```json
 {